gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Activity Execution

 To simulate a brute force attack, I initiated repeated SSH login attempts from the Windows VM to the Ubuntu Snort sensor using the following command: `ssh analyst@172.16.14.129`.
 After entering the command, multiple incorrect passwords were intentionally entered in succession.
-This generated repeated authentication failures, mimicking brute force behavior where an attacker attempts to gain unauthorized access by trying multiple credentials within a short period of time.

 ### Observed Behavior